Cappella (band): Former members' activities after Cappella

 In November 2022, former member Kelly Overett resurfaced online and shared many stories, memories and pictures from her time in the group.
 In an interview from the following month, she shared more details, including clearing up rumors on what led to the end of her time in the group and her brief solo career as Kelly O. 27 years after the release of "Follow Your Heart", Overett revealed there is a music video and a follow-up single called "Into the Light" previously left unreleased, and uploaded both of them on YouTube.
 When asked if she would ever return to performing with Cappella, she stated:

 "I think I am open to appearing at the 90's festivals, which I had no idea of til recently.
 No. I wouldn't do this with Cappella.
 People keep saying things like "come back, the audience want to see you", which is crazy to me.
 I thought I was forgotten, replaced, and erased.
 If I do progress with anything it will be as Kelly O and a celebration of the music I was a part of."

 In a joint statement with Dutch Eurodance group Twenty 4 Seven, it was announced that Overett would return to the stage performing alongside Stay-C for 2023 performances.
 Stay-C and Overett performed a series of shows lasting from May to September.
-After their tour finished, Overett moved on to start her solo project and is now performing at '90s revival shows as Kelly O.
+After their tour finished, Overett moved on to start her solo project and is now performing at '90s revival shows as Kelly O. She has released new songs using her voice, including several covers of the songs she performed during her time in the band.